ascopes/terraform-provider-ocicopy/README.md

-# terraform-provider-oci-cp
+# terraform-provider-ocicopy

-Terraform provider to copy container images without needing access to a Docker daemon
+Terraform provider to copy container images without needing access to a Docker daemon.